epsilon537/boxlambda/docs/software/boxlambda-os/forth/stack-notation.md

 `len`: a length.

-An `addr len` pair typically specifies an memory area of `len` bytes starting at address `addr`.
+An `addr len` pair typically specifies a memory area of `len` bytes starting at address `addr`.
 A typical use case is passing strings.

 `n`: a number